tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/产品简介/基本概念_intl_en.md

 ### On-cloud recording

-TRTC leverages the capabilities of [CSS](https://intl.cloud.tencent.com/document/product/267) to record entire calls (video/audio) in the cloud and saves the recording files securely in real time in [VOD](https://intl.cloud.tencent.com/document/product/266).
+TRTC leverages the capabilities of [VOD](https://intl.cloud.tencent.com/document/product/267) to record entire calls (video/audio) in the cloud and save the recording files securely and in real time in [VOD](https://intl.cloud.tencent.com/document/product/266).
 For details, see [On-Cloud Recording and Playback](https://intl.cloud.tencent.com/document/product/647/35426).

 ### On-Cloud MixTranscoding